 Here's a quick cheat sheet of the major consumer brands leading the switch to sustainable palm oil.

-Based on the 2017 RSPO reports and each company's published plans, the following large manufacturers buy all or mostly certified sustainable palm oil in all their operations worldwide.
+Based on the 2019 RSPO reports, the following large companies buy all or mostly certified sustainable palm oil in all their operations worldwide.
+All also are moving to traceable supplies, with over half their supply now traceable.
+General Mills, Ferrero, Hershey, Kraft Heinz, Mars, and Unilever are already 95%-100% traceable.

 Note: Starred companies in the list - General Mills, Hershey & PepsiCo - also do not test on animals.
 Colgate-Palmolive gets a half star: it has reduced animal testing and is a major supporter of non-animal methods and legislation.
 The other companies test on animals directly or through third parties.